oracle/coherence-operator/docs/samples/operator/logging/log-capture/README.md

    >Note: It may take up to 5 minutes for the data to reach the elasticsearch instance.

-## Default Dashboards
+## Default Kibana Dashboards

-There are a number of dashboard created via the import process.
+There are a number of Kibana dashboards created via the import process.

 **Coherence Operator**